 - Decide on the name(s) you want on your cert

 - Create a CSR (Certificate Signing Request).

 Your CSR will be submitted to Comodo.
-You should receive your signed cert via email in 1-2 working days.
+You should receive your signed cert via email in a few working days.

 Deciding on the names on your cert

 - Chose a Common Name (CN): The Common Name is the name that people will use to make web connections to your server.
 It must be be a fully-qualified domain name (FQDN) resolvable in DNS, or browsers will complain that your server's identity cannot be verified.
 For highly-visible public services, it is common for the CN to be a descriptive name (e.g. www.projectname.cs.cmu.edu) that is a DNS alias for some other host (e.g. server-01.projectname.cs.cmu.edu).
 For many other purposes, using the hostname of the machine that the server will be running on is sufficient.
 If needed, it is possible to have multiple names (Subject Alternative Names) and/or wildcards on a single certificate.

 - Choose an Organizational Unit (OU): The signed Comodo certificate will list one OU in the Subject field.
 When you generate the CSR, you should use a descriptive name such as, "SCS - UnitOrProjectName" (e.g. SCS - ISRI) as the OU.

 Creating a CSR